 Volunteering not only betters the lives of others, it also creates stronger bonds within your family and breaks down barriers and builds connections with members of your community.
 Kids who volunteer regularly are more confident, empathetic, have stronger teamwork and leadership skills, and are less likely to abuse drugs or alcohol or engage in destructive behavior.

 How can your family get involved?
-Check out our list of ways to serve this January 20th and all throughout the year.
+Check out our list of ways to serve this MLK Day and all throughout the year.